BBBalls/hillside_hermitage_archive/_pages/about.markdown

 layout: post
 ---

-Hillside Hermitage is a group of monks following the Early Buddhist Suttas.
+__Hillside Hermitage__ was first built in the hills of central Sri Lanka, and is now relocated to the mountain forests of Slovenia.
+It is a registered charity which supports a _group of solitary monastics_ spread out across Europe, and who are following the Early Buddhist Suttas and Ajahn Nyanamoli’s teachings.
 They live independently, apart from the mainstream traditions.

-The Hermitage was established by Ajahn Nyanamoli Thero who has received his Upasampada ordination in the Thai Forest Meditation Tradition and been living the monastic life since 2005.
+The original hermitage and now the Association was founded by _Ajahn Nyanamoli Thero_ who has received his Upasampada ordination in the Thai Forest Meditation Tradition and has been living the monastic life since 2005.

-The following pages contain Ajahn Nyanamoli Thero’s Teachings, namely the Dhamma talks, and writings on meditation and various practical aspects of the Buddha’s Teaching.
+The following pages contain the teachings of Ajahn Nyanamoli and his _disciples_, namely the Dhamma talks, writings and YouTube videos, on meditation and various practical aspects of the Buddha’s Teaching.

 ---